pabloazurduy/afdm-notes/README.md

 # afdm-notes
-notes from algorithms from decision making and julia
+notes from algorithms from decision-making and Julia